near/stakewars-iii/challenges/draft_013.md

 ```

-⚠️ **Don’t forget to check version and hash of the binary, it should be the same as displayed on [releases page](https://github.com/near/nearcore/releases)**
+⚠️ **Don’t forget to check the version and hash of the binary, it should be the same as displayed on [releases page](https://github.com/near/nearcore/releases)**

 - Replace binary in your work directory